-Due to the continuing impact of the pandemic the company entered into additional rent concessions for July 2021 to September 2021 which satisfy the criteria for the application of the extended practical expedient, resulting in a reduction of total lease liabilities of £xxx.
+In addition to the rent concessions received in 2021 the company entered into additional rent concessions during the year ended 31 December 2022 which satisfied the criteria for the application of the extended practical expedient, resulting in a reduction of total lease liabilities of £xxx.

-The effect of these reductions has been recorded in profit or loss in the period in which the event or condition that triggers those payments occurred.
+The effect of this reduction was recorded in profit or loss in the period in which the event or condition that triggered those payments occurred.